Open menu with table of contents Lecture Organization

 • Submission deadline is before the presentations (14:15)

-• Make sure all changes are pushed to the remote
+• Make sure all changes are pushed to the remote (Only the Main branch will count!)

 • Make sure the app runs after a new git pull (e.g. check the repository in another folder)